Eucharist

 Christ is truly, really, and substantially present in the Holy Eucharist.

 Non-Christians and Christians not fully united with the Church cannot receive the Eucharist.
-[See Catholic Answers explanation.]

-The essential rite of the Eucharist is the consecration of the unleavened bread and wine which is accomplished by the priest when he says the words: "This is my body which will be given up for you" over the bread and "This is the cup of my blood, the blood of the new and everlasting convenant.
+The essential rite of the Eucharist is the consecration of the unleavened bread and wine which is accomplished by the priest when he says the words: "This is my body which will be given up for you" over the bread and "This is the cup of my blood, the blood of the new and everlasting covenant.
 It will be shed for you and for all so that sins may be forgiven" over the wine.

 The changing of the bread and the wine into the Body and Blood of Christ is known as transubstantiation.